docyes/backbonebase/README.md

 There are several special options that, if passed, will be attached directly to the view: `mid` and `template`.
 If the view defines an initialize function, it will be called when the view is first created.

+All views have a DOM element `view.el` with additional meta-data set by the constructor; data-cid=`view.cid` and class=`view.toClassName(view.cid)`.
+The class attribute setting is non-destructive and additive.

 ##### children `view.children`

 A simple object for storing child `Backbone.View` references.
 Child views can be assigned to `view.children` in `view.initialize` or optionally passed in the `view.constructor`.
 By default an empty object for reference is available in the `view.initialize` function.